How to set up your DirectX Windows Store app to display a view

 - A basic knowledge of COM/COM+

-If you want to use DirectX in your game or graphics app, you must use native C++ for development, which means that you need to be familiar with references and basic memory management techniques.
+Also, note that if you want to use DirectX in your game or graphics app, you must use native C++ for development.
+This means that you need to be familiar with references and basic memory management techniques.
 You should also have a basic grasp of design patterns such as the factory and singleton patterns.
 Also, if you're unfamiliar with DirectX graphics programming, take some time to read through the high-level DirectX 11 documentation to understand some of the terminology we use in this topic, such as view, render target, and swap chain.

-- Creating and initializing an app view using the Windows Runtime, and obtaining a CoreWindow instance
+- Create and initialize an app view using the Windows Runtime, and obtain a CoreWindow instance

-- Setting up your event dispatch behaviors on that CoreWindow instance
+- Set up your event dispatch behaviors on that CoreWindow instance

-- Connecting the DirectX swap chain to the CoreWindow instance and then performing a draw operation.
+- Connect the DirectX swap chain to the CoreWindow instance, handle display change events, and then perform a draw operation.

 We want to get you quickly to a place where you can begin to output DirectX graphics and have basic events connected to that output.

-Finally, it's time to do the hard part: bringing DirectX into the view provider you created for your Windows Store app built for Windows using DirectX with C++.
-You created the view provider and the factory that creates it, and you prepared the necessary events to handle PLM and basic input.
+To finish setting up DirectX to display a view, it's time to bring DirectX into the view provider you created for your Windows Store app using DirectX with C++.
+InStep1: Create and initialize a view, you created the view provider and the factory that creates it.
+Then, in Step 2: Set up the event handlers, you prepared the necessary events to handle PLM, display, and window changes.
 Now, let's add the graphics resources that draw and manage the view, and which update in response to the events received by the app's CoreWindow.

 This topic provides the complete code sample used in the tutorial How to set up your DirectX Windows Store app to display a view.